segmentio/segment-docs/src/connections/destinations/catalog/optimizely-web/index.md

 > note ""
-> **Note:** This functionality is automatically enabled for Optimizely Web experiments when using this Destination.
-In this case, the integration is acting as both a Destination and a Source, enriching and sending data (Experiment Decisions and Exposure events) to Segment that can be leveraged in other platforms.
+> **Note:** When an Optimizely Web experiment is activated, Optimizely automatically sends an "Experiment Viewed" `track` event to Segment.
+This makes the Optimizely Web integration act as both a Destination and a Source, because the `track` calls enrich and send Experiment Decisions and Exposure event data to Segment, which can be used by other platforms.

 #### Standard or Redirect Experiments